ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 1. Click the **Mode** button in the sample application's toolbar to change the mode view `VIEW`.
 2. Click any of the colored tiles in the lower chart or `area` values in the chart's legend.
 This applies a local filter to the tab, which causes the other chart(s) to show data specific to the filter.
 3. Click the **Save** button in the toolbar.
     - Enter your dashboard's name in the corresponding input field.
     - Select the **Spec** tab to view this dashboard's specification.
 A spec is the native file format for {{site.data.keyword.dynamdashbemb_notm}}.
 In it you will find information about the charts you created as well as the {{site.data.keyword.cos_short}} data source used.
     In production applications, encrypt information such as URLs, usernames and passwords to prevent them from being seen by end users.
-See [Encrypting data source information](https://console.bluemix.net/docs/services/dynamic-dashboard-embedded/ddeusecase_encryptdatasourceinformation.html#encrypting-data-source-information). {: tip}
+See [Encrypting data source information](https://console.bluemix.net/docs/services/dynamic-dashboard-embedded/ddeusecase_encryptdatasourceinformation.html#encrypting-data-source-information). {:tip}
     - Save your dashboard to the browser's local storage using the dialog's **Save** button.
 4. Click the toolbar's **New** button to create a new dashboard.
 To open a saved dashboard, click the **Open** button.
 To delete a dashboard, use the **Delete** icon on the Open Dashboard dialog.

 ## Expand the tutorial